elastic/cloud-on-k8s/hack/reattach-pv/README.md

 # Reattach-PV

-This tool can be used to recreate an Elasticsearch cluster by reusing existing PersistentVolumes, that belonged to that cluster before it was deleted.
+This tool can be used to recreate an Elasticsearch cluster by reusing orphaned PersistentVolumes that used to belong to that cluster before it was deleted.

 ## Expectations